Aiven-Labs/pgvector-find-faces-talk/src/README.md

   the original filename.
-* [find_nearby_faces.py](./find_nearby_faces.py) takes a reference face image file, finds the face in, calculates its embedding, and looks for the N nearest faces storedi in the PostgreSQL database (where N defaults to 5).
+* [find_nearby_faces.py](./find_nearby_faces.py) takes a reference face image file, finds the face in, calculates its embedding, and looks for the N nearest faces stored in the PostgreSQL database (where N defaults to 5).

 To run the programs, follow the start of the tutorial in order to set up a virtual environment (Python requirements are in